Xylophonehsiao/Kinetic_Installation/Body_Topology/README.md

 ## 2023 version
 ### Hareware
-Using Hall effect sensor to make a feedback system to replace the original one (touching limit switch)
+Using Hall effect sensor(A3144) to make a feedback system to replace the original one (touching limit switch)
+REMEMBER Hall effect sensor detact on the SMALL SIDE !!!

 ### Electronic
 Add another Arduino to receieve the MIDI ?!
 And the Computer side need an Arduino to send MIDI Signal or using long USB wire to contect?